TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

 * Append `username ALL=(ALL) ALL` to `/etc/sudoers` or `/usr/local/etc/sudoers`

+### How to mount (Debian 10.2+) NFSv4 share

+In terminal, run `# mount -t nfs -o nfsv4 ServerIPAddress:/PathToServerShare /LocalMountPath`

+The equivalent `/etc/fstab` entry for this is apparently ServerIPAddress:/PathToServerShare  /LocalMountPath                     nfs     rw,nfsv4acls    0 0`

 ### How to set up multiple monitors on Dell OptiPlex 390 SFF

 * Connect HDMI monitor only